'Thursday Night Football' prediction, odds: Bills vs. Texans picks from expert on 114-90 run

 SportsLine expert R.J.
 White has revealed his picks for the Buffalo Bills vs. Houston Texans in the Week 12 NFL matchup on 'Thursday Night Football'

 The Houston Texans eye their third consecutive win when they take on the Buffalo Bills in a key 'Thursday Night Football' matchup.
 Buffalo is coming off a 44-32 win over the Tampa Bay Buccaneers, while Houston defeated the Tennessee Titans 16-13.
 The Bills (7-3), who are second in the AFC East, are 2-2 on the road this season.
 The Texans (5-5), who are third in the AFC South, are 3-2 on their home field.
 Houston quarterback C.J.
-Stroud (concussion) has been ruled out.
+Stroud (concussion) has been ruled out, paving the way for Davis Mills to make another start.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: